 Violet Crown Trail – Located in Austin, this trail will be 30 miles long once complete.
-Currently, 6 miles of the trail has been completed and is open to the public.
+Currently, 6 miles of the trail have been completed and are open to the public.
 The remaining is set to be complete sometime in 2018.

 Within Two Hours of Fort Hood

 Bastrop State Park – Located about 1.5 hours from Fort Hood and just east of Austin, the park offers over 7 miles of hiking trails and 2 paddling trails.